weiqichu/weiqichu.github.io/_pages/research.md

 Model-reduction methods and multiscale modeling
 --
 One of my longstanding interests is to develop scalable and systematic approaches to reduce the dimensionality of complex models.
-My works on this theme can be divided into three categories:
-* Mori–Zwanzig theory
-* Petro–Galerkin projection
+I use multiscale and projection methods such as Mori–Zwanzig formalism, operator splitting, Petro–Galerkin projection, homogenization, and lubrication theory to reduce the dimension of problems that arise in various fields.
+Some applications include
+* Heat and energy transfer in molecular dynamics and nano-scale materials [<a onclick='help_click(help271, "<span><a href=\"https://link.springer.com/article/10.1007/s10955-017-1927-3\" target= \"_blank\">On the asymptotic behavior of the kernel function in the generalized Langevin equation: a one-dimensional lattice model</a>
+<br>(W. Chu, X. Li; JSP 2018)<br>
+<br><a href=\"https://intlpress.com/journals/journalList?id=1804413732712935425\" target= \"_blank\">The Mori–Zwanzig formalism for the derivation of a fluctuating heat conduction model from molecular dynamics</a>
+<br>(W. Chu, X. Li; CMS 2019)</span>")' href="javascript:;">Publications</a>]
+* Quantum and electron transport in quantum mechanics
-* Lubrication theory
+* Micro-fuilds

 Dynamics on networks
 --